Ownasaurus/TAStm32/README.md

 #### total (@tewtal) - Helped with NES/SNES protocol and debugging.
 Provided his code as a reference
 #### booto (@booto) - Helped fix N64/GC protocols, serial-over-USB, and debugging

-DwangoAC (@dwangoac) - warmly accepting me into the TASBot community
+dwangoAC (@dwangoac) - warmly accepting me into the TASBot community

 micro500 (@micro500) - spent a lot of time teaching me how console replay devices work at a low level